A Man Eats A Squirrel Brain And Then Dies After Contracting Rare Disease

 According to Newsweek, a report presented at IDWeek delved into the case involving a 61-year-old hunter and the contraction of the rare and deadly disease.

 The case first presented itself in 2015 when the man went to a hospital in Rochester, New York, suffering from an inability to walk.
-Prior to that point, the man had “experiencing a decline in his thinking abilities and losing touch with reality,” according to Live Science.
+Prior to that point, the man had been “experiencing a decline in his thinking abilities and losing touch with reality,” according to Live Science.
 It has since been established that the man died from the fatal disease.

 During his stay in the hospital, a brain scan was done and it was at this point that the connection between his symptoms and Creutzfeldt-Jakob disease was made.
 This was a disturbing find as cases linked with Creutzfeldt-Jakob disease usually involved the consumption of contaminated beef in the United Kingdom in the 1980s and 1990s.
 However, it was soon discovered that this case could be linked to the fact the man had consumed squirrel meat that could have contained squirrel brains.